OpenVisualCloud/SVT-HEVC/README.md

 -  **Speed Control output:** The speed control functionality implemented for SVT-HEVC Encoder is a demo feature showcasing the capability of the library to adapt to the resources available on the fly in order to generate the best possible video quality while maintaining a real-time encoding speed.
 When set to use the Speed Control mode, the encoder does not produce a bit-exact output from one run to another.

 -  **Multi-instance support:** The multi-instance functionality is a demo feature implemented in the SVT-HEVC Encoder sample application as an example of one sample application using multiple encoding libraries.
 Encoding using the multi-instance support is limited to only 6 simultaneous streams.
-For example two channels encoding on Windows: ebHevcEncApp.exe -nch 2 -c firstchannel.cfg secondchannel.cfg
+For example two channels encoding on Windows: SvtHevcEncApp.exe -nch 2 -c firstchannel.cfg secondchannel.cfg

 -  **Separate Fields:** Using the separate fields functionality migh result in a corrupted video output.